-- CO1 Understand and analyze the basic concepts of data structures and algorithms - CO2 Understand and analyze the concepts about searching and sorting techniques - CO3 Understand and analyze the basic concepts about stacks, queues, lists, trees, hashing and graphs - CO4 To enable them to write algorithms for solving problems with the help of fundamental data structures
+- CO1: Understand and analyze the basic concepts of data structures and algorithms. - CO2: Understand and analyze the concepts about searching and sorting techniques. - CO3: Understand and analyze the basic concepts about stacks, queues, lists, trees, hashing and graphs. - CO4: To enable them to write algorithms for solving problems with the help of fundamental data structures.

-Introduction: basic terminologies: elementary data organizations, data structure operations: insertion, deletion, traversal etc.; analysis of an algorithm, asymptotic notations, and time-space trade off. searching: linear search and binary search technique and their complexity analysis.
+Introduction: Basic Terminologies: Elementary Data Organizations, Data Structure Operations: insertion, deletion, traversal etc.; Analysis of an Algorithm, Asymptotic Notations, Time-Space trade off.
+Searching: Linear Search and Binary Search Technique and their complexity analysis.

-Stacks and Queues: ADT stack and its operations: algorithms and their complexity analysis, applications of stacks: expression conversion and evaluation - corresponding algorithms and complexity analysis.
-ADT queue, types of queue: simple queue, circular queue, priority queue; operations on each type of queues: algorithms and their analysis.
+Stacks and Queues: ADT Stack and its operations: Algorithms and their complexity analysis, Applications of Stacks: Expression Conversion and evaluation - corresponding algorithms and complexity analysis.
+ADT queue, Types of Queue: Simple Queue, Circular Queue, Priority Queue; Operations on each type of Queues: Algorithms and their analysis.

-Linked lists: singly linked lists: representation in memory, algorithms of several operations: traversing, searching, insertion into, deletion from linked list; linked representation of stack and queue, header nodes, doubly linked list: operations on it and algorithmic analysis; circular linked lists: all operations their algorithms and the complexity analysis.
+Linked Lists: Singly linked lists: Representation in memory, Algorithms of several operations: Traversing, Searching, Insertion into, Deletion from linked list; Linked representation of Stack and Queue, Header nodes, doubly linked list: operations on it and algorithmic analysis; Circular Linked Lists: all operations their algorithms and the complexity analysis.

-Trees: basic tree terminologies, different types of trees: binary tree, threaded binary tree, binary search tree, AVL tree; tree operations on each of the trees and their algorithms with complexity analysis. applications of binary trees. b tree, b+ tree: definitions, algorithms and analysis.
+Trees: Basic Tree Terminologies, Different types of Trees: Binary Tree, Threaded Binary Tree, Binary Search Tree, AVL Tree; Tree operations on each of the trees and their algorithms with complexity analysis.
+Applications of Binary Trees.
+B Tree, B+ Tree: definitions, algorithms and analysis.

-Sorting and hashing: objective and properties of different sorting algorithms: selection sort, bubble sort, insertion sort, quick sort, merges sort, heap sort; performance and comparison among all the methods, hashing.
+Sorting and Hashing: Objective and properties of different sorting algorithms: Selection Sort, Bubble Sort, Insertion Sort, Quick Sort, Merge Sort, Heap Sort; Performance and Comparison among all the methods, Hashing.

-Graph: basic terminologies and representations, graph search and traversal algorithms and complexity analysis.
+Graph: Basic Terminologies and Representations, Graph search and traversal algorithms and complexity analysis.